A topic from the subject of Analysis in Chemistry.

 Procedure

-1. Prepare 100 ml of 0.01 M gold (III) chloride trihydrate solution by dissolving 0.039 g of the salt in deionized water.
+1. Prepare 100 mL of 0.01 M gold (III) chloride trihydrate solution by dissolving 0.039 g of the salt in deionized water using a graduated cylinder and beaker.
+Ensure complete dissolution.

-2. Heat the gold (III) chloride trihydrate solution to 80 °C on a heating mantle with stirring.
+2. Heat the gold (III) chloride trihydrate solution to 80 °C on a heating mantle or hot plate with continuous stirring using a magnetic stir bar.

-3. Add 10 ml of 0.1 M sodium citrate solution to the gold (III) chloride trihydrate solution and continue stirring.
+3. Add 10 mL of 0.1 M sodium citrate solution to the boiling gold (III) chloride trihydrate solution rapidly while stirring vigorously.

-4. Continue heating the solution for 30 minutes, or until the solution color changes from pale yellow to deep red.
+4. Continue heating and stirring the solution for 30 minutes, or until the solution color changes from pale yellow to deep red, indicating the formation of gold nanoparticles.

 5. Allow the solution to cool to room temperature.